Here are some common reasons why you might not have been paid your child support entitlement.

 If the paying parent has child support taken from their wages, and they change jobs, there may be a small gap in payments.
 This can happen even if they tell us about their new job.

-However, for privacy reasons we cannot tell you if they have a new job, or even if child support is being taken from their wages.
+However, for privacy reasons we cannot tell you if they have a new job, or even if child support is being taken from their salary or wages.
 We can only tell you different reasons why a payment may have been missed.

 The paying parent is still responsible for making sure they pay their child support in full.